 Professional Career: After he took home the bronze medal in the Light Heavyweight division at the 1984 Summer Olympics, Evander Holyfield made his debut as a professional at the age of 21.
+He was nicknamed "The Real Deal".
 It was in 1985 that he moved up to the cruiserweight division, where he won his first title the following year with his win over Dwight Muhammad Qawi for the WBA Cruiserweight belt.
 Next, he defeated Ricky Parkey and Carlos De Leon to fetch the Lineal, IBF and WBC titles and eventually become the Undisputed Cruiserweight Champion.
-In 1988, he achieved his first win as a heavyweight, as he defeated Buster Douglas for the The Ring, Lineal, WBC, WBA and IBF titles in 1990.
-As for Evander's other victories over notable fighters are those against George Foreman, Larry Holmes, Riddick Bowe, Ray Mercer, Mike Tyson (two times), Michael Moorer, John Ruiz, Michael Dokes and Hasim Rahman.
-What's more, Evander Holyfield is the only four-time World Heavyweight Champion.
-He turned out the winner of the WBA, WBC and IBF titles in 1990, the WBA and IBF titles in 1993, as well as WBA titles in 1996 and 2000.
-He had a futile attempt to win The World Heavyweight Championship for the fifth time on December 20, 2008, but he lost a controversial majority decision to WBA Heavyweight Champion Nicolay Valuev in Sweden.
-He was 45 at the time.
+In 1988, he achieved his first win as a heavyweight, as he defeated Buster Douglas for The Ring, Lineal, WBC, WBA and IBF titles in 1990.
+Holyfield didn't experience his first professional loss until 1992 when he lost against Riddick Bowe.
+He regained the crown in a rematch one year later, defeating Bowe for the WBA and IBF titles but later lost them in an upset against Michael Moorer in 1994.